Pack status: No longer active. Designated in 2016.

 A pack was discovered in January 2016 in southwestern Umatilla County, Oregon.
 The pack included 2 adults and 3 pups born in 2015, and counted as a breeding pair.
 The pack was set to be named after further investigation determined its use area.
+However, the pack was not rediscovered during the spring, summer, or fall of 2016, and no official pack name was given.

 In January 2017, three wolves were again counted in the area.